myesn/awesome/README.md

 *   [dotnet/dotnet-monitor](https://github.com/dotnet/dotnet-monitor) - This repository contains the source code for .NET Monitor - a tool that allows you to gather diagnostic data from running applications using HTTP endpoints
 *   [dotnet/HttpRepl](https://github.com/dotnet/HttpRepl) - The HTTP Read-Eval-Print Loop (REPL) is a lightweight, cross-platform command-line tool that's supported everywhere .NET Core is supported and is used for making HTTP requests to test ASP.NET Core web APIs and view their results.
 *   [featbit/featbit](https://github.com/featbit/featbit) - A feature flags service written in .NET
-*   [marticliment/WingetUI](https://github.com/marticliment/WingetUI) - WingetUI: The Graphical Interface for your package managers.
-Could be terribly described as a package manager manager to manage your package managers
 *   [abpframework/abp](https://github.com/abpframework/abp) - Open-source web application framework for ASP.NET Core!
 Offers an opinionated architecture to build enterprise software solutions with best practices on top of the .NET.
 Provides the fundamental infrastructure, cross-cutting-concern implementations, startup templates, application modules, UI themes, tooling and documentation.
 *   [OdysseusYuan/LKY\_OfficeTools](https://github.com/OdysseusYuan/LKY_OfficeTools) - 一键自动化 下载、安装、激活 Office 的利器。
 *   [microsoft/perfview](https://github.com/microsoft/perfview) - PerfView is a CPU and memory performance-analysis tool